Teradata/covalent/src/platform/guided-tour/README.md

-  skipIfNotFound?: boolean; // if element is not found after n retries, move on to next step else?: string; // if element is not found, go to step with this id goBackTo?: string; // back button goes back to step with this id showProgress?: boolean; // show/hide the step count }
+  skipIfNotFound?: boolean; // if element is not found after n retries, move on to next step else?: string; // if element is not found, go to step with this id goBackTo?: string; // back button goes back to step with this id skipFromStepCount?: boolean; // show/hide the step count, removes step from total count }

 export interface ITourStepAdvanceOn extends ITourEventOn {}